Systematic review: Analyse and combine the data

 Recent visualisation innovations include the albatross plot, which plots p-values against sample sizes, with approximate effect-size contours superimposed to facilitate analysis.
 The contours can be used to infer effect sizes from studies that have been analysed and reported in diverse ways.
 Such visualisations may have advantages over other types when reviewing complex interventions.

-Assessing the quality (or certainty) of evidence is an important part of some reviews.
-GRADE (Grading of Recommendations, Assessment, Development and Evaluations) is a transparent framework for developing and presenting summaries of evidence and is used to grade the quality of evidence.
-The GRADE-CERQual (Confidence in the Evidence from Reviews of Qualitative research) is used to provide a transparent method for assessing the confidence of evidence from reviews or qualitative research.

 Communication and dissemination

-Once these stages are complete, the review may be published, disseminated and translated into practice after being adopted as evidence.
-The UK National Institute for Health Research (NIHR) defines dissemination as ‘getting the findings of research to the people who can make use of them to maximise the benefit of the research without delay’.
-However, many evidence users do not have time to invest in reading large and complex documents and/or may lack awareness or be unable to access newly published research.
-Researchers are therefore developing skills to use creative communication methods such as illustrations, blogs, infographics and board games to share the findings of systematic reviews.
+Once these stages are complete, the review may be published, disseminated, and translated into practice after being adopted as evidence.
+The UK National Institute for Health Research (NIHR) defines dissemination as "getting the findings of research to the people who can make use of them to maximise the benefit of the research without delay".

+Some users do not have time to invest in reading large and complex documents and/or may lack awareness or be unable to access newly published research.
+Researchers are, therefore, developing skills to use creative communication methods such as illustrations, blogs, infographics, and board games to share the findings of systematic reviews.

-Automation of systematic reviews
+Automation

-Living systematic reviews are a relatively new kind of high quality, semi-automated, up-to-date online summaries of research which are updated as new research becomes available.
-The essential difference between a living systematic review and a conventional systematic review is the publication format.
-Living systematic reviews are 'dynamic, persistent, online-only evidence summaries, which are updated rapidly and frequently'.
+Living systematic reviews are a newer kind of semi-automated, up-to-date online summaries of research that are updated as new research becomes available.
+The difference between a living systematic review and a conventional systematic review is the publication format.
+Living systematic reviews are "dynamic, persistent, online-only evidence summaries, which are updated rapidly and frequently".

-While living systematic reviews seek to maintain current evidence, the automation or semi-automation of the systematic process itself is increasingly being explored.
+The automation or semi-automation of the systematic process itself is increasingly being explored.
 While little evidence exists to demonstrate it is as accurate or involves less manual effort, efforts that promote training and using artificial intelligence for the process are increasing.
+In particular, since 2023, there has been a growing emergence of tools powered by large language models designed to support, automate, or even generate literature reviews.